Alliance-Software/vitasite-docs/docs/page.md

 * **Info:** This button identifies the item by Group, Item Name, and Item Key.
 This information may be helpful to your site administrator in the case you get stuck.

 !!! note
     The **Width** button allows you to add 'column' effects for your content.
 By default, all content items placed on a page will take up the 'full-width' of the content area.
 Your VitaSite installation may have one or more options under this menu.
 The CMS will automatically determine the width and number of items of each row, using the widths you assign to each item.
 For instance placing two content items with their width set to one-half (1/2) will result in a two-column effect.
 Any items that overflow the row will automatically drop under items in the current row.
-Be careful not to leave a row with an empty space or to make items too small where they might be usable to your users (e.g. Forms or Event Registrations).
+Be careful not to leave a row with an empty space or to make items too small where they might be usable to your users (e.g. Email Forms or Event Registrations).

 It is important to remember that changes you make using these buttons are not saved until you click **Save** or at the top of the window, with the exception of changes made with the **Edit Item** button.
 This allows you to experiment with various items, without committing to those experiments until you are satisfied with the appearance of the page.